IanBohanan/VIVID-FastSim/README.md

   - `sudo apt update`
   - `sudo apt install wireshark`

+- Add github passkey to Dockerfile
+    -Go to the fastsim directory and open the dockerfile -Replace line 5's "PUT_PASSKEY_HERE" in the URL with your own Github Personal Access Token

 ### To Run Application
 - Running Application within VM Terminal
   -  Navigate to cloned environment on Desktop
   - To run, use python3 start.py [absolute file path to environment folder] [model] [branch]
     - ex. python3 start.py /home/ccre/Desktop/FastSim/ watertank Attack-Files
+  - If everything successful, it will run the Simulink with a final message stating how many packets were captured.
+There will then be an output folder containing the data collected from the simulation.

 - To Run Everything Locally: